• Skip to primary navigation

 • ½ tablespoon minced or grated fresh ginger

-• 2 packs rice noodles, Soba noodles, or Buckwheat sweet potato noodles (see note) 8 ounces/227 grams each
+• 1 (8 ounces/227 grams) pack rice noodles, Soba noodles, or Buckwheat sweet potato noodles (see note) ensure gluten-free, if necessary

-• 2 heads baby bok choy cut lengthwise in half (and again in half if pieces are large)
+• 2 large heads baby bok choy (15 ounces/425 grams) cut lengthwise in half (and again in half if pieces are large)

-• 5 to 6 scallions or green onions cut in thirds
+• 5 to 6 scallions or green onions, cut in thirds one bunch

 Instructions

-• Add the garlic, ginger, and lemongrass.
-Cook and stir for 1 minute (you should smell the lemongrass)—do not let it brown.
-Season with two teaspoons Tamari.
+• Add the garlic, ginger, and lemon zest.
+Cook and stir for 1 minute—do not let it brown.

-• Stir in (homemade) chicken stock or broth and let it come to a steady simmer.
+• Pour in (homemade) chicken stock or broth.
+Cover the pot and let the liquid come to a steady simmer—season with 2 tablespoons coconut aminos.

-• Cook for 5 to 6 minutes.
-Maintain a steady simmer, and don't let the soup come to a boil.
+• Maintain a steady simmer, and don't let the soup come to a boil.

-• Serve hot with either half or one full hard-boiled egg cut lengthwise in half.
+• Pour into your favorite bowl and serve hot with either half or one full hard-boiled egg cut lengthwise in half, roasted peanuts, and crushed red chili pepper flakes, if desired.

 Notes

 How to boil eggs: Place eggs in a small saucepan and cover with water.
 Bring water to a full rolling boil over high heat, pot covered.
 Then turn off the heat and remove the pan from the stove.
 Let the eggs sit for 12 minutes.
-When time is up, drain the eggs and submerge them with cold tap water to cool the eggs in the same pan.
-You might have to refresh the water once over to sufficiently cool them or add ice cubes to the water.
-When cool enough to handle, roll the eggs softly to make multiple breaks in the shell to peel.
+When time is up, drain the eggs and submerge them in cold tap water to cool them in the same pan.
+You might have to refresh the water once to cool them or add ice cubes.
+Roll the eggs softly when cool enough to handle, and make multiple breaks in the shell to peel.
 Cut each hard-boiled egg lengthwise in half.

 Notes on Noodles:

-• If you're going for dried sweet potato starch noodles (can be found in most Asian supermarkets), I suggest cooking them separately as they will suck up too much of the soup's liquid (in my experience).
+• If you're going for dried sweet potato starch noodles (found in most Asian supermarkets), I suggest cooking them separately as they will suck up too much of the soup's liquid (in my experience).
 Then add them to the bowl and cover with the golden soup.
 They do create a nice thick and rich consistency.

 Add your own private notes